 Share of the funding expenditure by model

 One of the requirements for the Report to Congress is the share of grants spent on each home visiting model.
-To meet this requirement, HRSA will require awardees to report the dollar amount of the formula funding spent on each home visiting model in Final Reports, starting with the FY21 Final Report.
+To meet this requirement, HRSA will require awardees to report the dollar amount of base and matching funding spent on each home visiting model in Final Reports, starting with the FY21 Final Report.

 Note that the total percentage expended will generally not add up to 100% of the award due to funding non-model expenditures associated with administration of the award and infrastructure activities.